Skip to navigation Skip to content

 Scotland UK

-Colin is Director of Science Excellence and is responsible for the strategic development of the excellence of the institute's scientists, facilities and resources.
-He has 23 years of research experience in soil microbiology/soil science applied to agri-environment issues.
+Colin is Chief Executive of the James Hutton Institute and is responsible for leading the organisation and its staff in delivering the Corporate Plan.
+He has been in post since Feb 2016.
+Prior to this he was Interim CEO from September 2015 and before that was Director of Science Excellence responsible for the strategic development of the excellence of the institute's scientists, facilities and resources.
+He has 28 years of research experience in soil microbiology/soil science applied to agri-environment issues.
 His expertise lies in fundamental and applied studies on the effects of pollutants on soil microorganisms and soil health and in understanding how microbial diversity contributes to ecosystem functioning.
+Colin was also Director of the Institute’s Post-Graduate School which has over 120 registered students, registered at 30 different universities from around the world.

 Current research interests

-Current projects include studies of the use of biological indicators of soil health and the effects of recycled organic matter on soil micro-organisms to better define the sustainability of such practices with a specific focus on soil protection and Statutory limits for heavy metals.
-He also co-leads, with the Swedish Agricultural Sciences University (SLU) and SAC, an international project funded by the Swedish research council looking at micronutrient supply in organic farming systems in relation to localised soil resource-food quality issues.
-He is co-inventor of MicroResp, a novel physiological profiling method for characterising soils, sediments and waters and has other patents pending on novel molecular fingerprinting methods.
+Current projects include investigations into the extent of microbial diversity in soils and the factors controlling composition and distribution.
+He also studies of the use of biological indicators of soil health and the effects of recycled organic matter on soil micro-organisms to better define the sustainability of such practices with a specific focus on soil protection and Statutory limits for heavy metals.
+His work in Sweden with the Swedish Agricultural Sciences University (SLU) has been funded by a Swedish research council has been looking at micronutrient supply in farming systems in relation to localised soil resource-food quality issues.
+He is co-inventor of MicroResp, a novel physiological profiling method for characterising soils, sediments and waters and has other patents on novel molecular fingerprinting methods.

 Bibliography